Careers Service

 • hobbies and interests

-If the job description isn’t very detailed or you’re sending a CV speculatively (when you contact an employer directly to ask about opportunities), you may not have information on the skills the employer is seeking.
+If the job description lacks detail, or you’re sending a CV speculatively, you may not know what skills the employer is looking for.
 To help with this, use the skills listed in the job profiles on the Prospects website as a guide.

 These links also have advice on the skills employers look for, and how to demonstrate them: